Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Does Medicare cover hearing aids?

-Tanya Feke, M.D. | September 9, 2022
+Tanya Feke, M.D. | October 14, 2024

 Reviewed by our health policy panel.

 So why doesn’t Medicare cover hearing aids?
-When Medicare was created in the 1960s, hearing aids were “routinely needed and low in cost,” so it was expected that beneficiaries would be able to cover the cost themselves – and hearing aids were statutorily excluded from Medicare coverage.
-But modern hearing aids cost several thousand dollars, and the Commonwealth Fund notes that three-quarters of Medicare beneficiaries who need hearing aids do not have them.
+When Medicare was created in the 1960s, hearing aids were “routinely needed and low in cost,”5 so it was expected that beneficiaries would be able to cover the cost themselves – and hearing aids were statutorily excluded from Medicare coverage.
+But modern hearing aids cost several thousand dollars,6 and the Commonwealth Fund notes that three-quarters of Medicare beneficiaries who need hearing aids do not have them.

 To add hearing aid coverage to Medicare would require Congress to enact appropriate legislation.
 Congress has certainly tried.
-In 2021, the Medicare Hearing Aid Coverage Act was introduced although it did not come to a vote.
-Later that same year, The Build Back Better Act – which had a provision for Medicare to add hearing aid coverage – passed the U.S. House of Representatives by a majority vote (220-213).
-Although the measure did not ultimately pass in the Senate, it shows that many legislators are supportive of adding hearing aid coverage (and dental and vision coverage) to Medicare.
+In 2021, the Medicare Hearing Aid Coverage Act was introduced although it did not come to a vote.7 Later that same year, The Build Back Better Act – which had a provision for Medicare to add hearing aid coverage – passed the U.S. House of Representatives by a majority vote (220-213).8 Although the measure did not ultimately pass in the Senate, it shows that many legislators are supportive of adding hearing aid coverage (and dental and vision coverage) to Medicare.

 Thankfully, there are a number of Medicare Advantage (Medicare Part C) plans that offer some hearing coverage as an extra benefit (coverage that goes beyond what Original Medicare provides).